Getting Started

 });

 The Nuxt module installs the runtime plugin on the client only and auto-imports composables from direct @vue-solana/vue/* subpaths.
 Composables are safe to call during SSR, but real RPC and wallet operations should run after hydration, such as from onMounted() or user actions.
+Nuxt solana options live in public runtime config, so keep them JSON-serializable.

 Test RPC Without A Wallet